Deep Learning for Joint Channel Estimation and Feedback in Massive MIMO Systems: DL-based joint channel estimation and feedback framework

+where $T$ is the number of training samples, $\| \cdot \|$ is the Euclidean norm, $\mathbf{H}_{\rm{est},i}$ is the initial interpolated estimate of channel matrix and $\mathbf{H}_i$ is the ideal channel matrix.
 After training, all interpolated noisy channel matrices will be input to the trained network and the output should be stored locally and then delivered to the cascaded CF subnet as input.
 The training strategy of the CF subnet is similar to CsiNet, whose encoder and decoder is trained jointly in an end-to-end approach.
 The parameters of the second subnet are denoted as $\Theta_{\rm CF}$.
-The loss function is also the MSE, which can be expressed as:
+The loss function is also the MSE, which can be expressed as

 where $\mathbf{H}_{\rm{CE},i}$ is the output matrix of CEnet.